 Tom has been with the company since 1984 and held progressively more responsible positions within Finance, CPG, Foodservice and the Ingredient divisions and has been on the Cooperative’s executive team for more than two decades.
 Tom received a BS degree in Accounting from Central Washington University.

 Mark Nicholson, Director

-MARK NICHOLSON is executive vice president of Red Jacket Orchards, Inc., a third-generation apple and juice company located in Geneva, New York.
+MARK NICHOLSON is president and co-owner of Red Jacket Orchards, Inc., a third-generation apple and juice company located in Geneva, New York.
 Although the majority of Red Jacket’s 600 acres are dedicated to apples, the company also grows strawberries, raspberries, currants, gooseberries, sweet cherries, sour cherries, apricots, peaches, plums, rhubarb, hot peppers and tomatillos.
 Nicholson previously served as the industry information manager at USApple, where he was responsible for market analysis and issues management for the apple industry.
 Prior to his advocacy role on behalf of the industry, Mark was a marketing specialist with the U.S. Department of Agriculture.
 He was Red Jacket’s Farm operations manager in 1995 and the New York metro sales and marketing manager in 1997.